afra/AfRA.Members/README.md

-# AfRA tools repo
+# AfRA.Members
-This repository contains various tools for managing the [AfRA Berlin](https://afra-berlin.de) hackerspace.
+WebUI for managing the member database of the [AfRA Berlin](https://afra-berlin.de) hackerspace.